Which type of belt joint is better, - a connector-pin joint or a glue-in-place?

 What glue is used with your glue kits (glue-in-place)?
 Can I get the glue at a hardware store?

-The glue kit belts come with two different glues.
+The glue kit belts come with two different types of glue.
 One is a rubber cement (contact cement) and the other is very special glue for the nylon in the belt.
 This glue is not available in hardware stores.
-Both glues are to be applied to each end of the belt, and the glues are not meant to mix.
+Both types of glue are to be applied to each end of the belt, and the glues are not meant to mix.
 The rubber cement goes on the rubber areas and the nylon cement goes on the nylon areas.